cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-CNES-DTQTIS-ETALONNAGE S3 OLCI SLSTR-EN.md

 ![Main Picture](Project-CNES-DTQTIS-ETALONNAGE S3 OLCI SLSTR-EN pict 1.png)

 The features are as follows:
-* Realization / Analysis of OLCI and SLSTR calibrations
+* Realization / analysis of the olci and slstr calibrations
-* Evaluation of the impact of air mass on Rayleigh OLCI calibration
+* Evaluation of the impact of the air mass on the Rayleigh Olci calibration
-* Study of calibration defects of the S6 SLSTR band (Deserts & Glitter Method)
+* Study of calibration defects of the S6 SLSTR band (Deserts & Glitter method)
 * S3 extraction on instrumented sites (La Crau / Gobabeb)
-* Other miscellaneous studies (Gas transmissions, marine BRDF correction, Climzoo interpolation, etc.)
+* Other various studies (gas transmissions, BRDF Marine correction, Climzoo interpolation, ...)

 # Project implementation

 The project objectives are as follows:
-* Provide support for the calibration of OLCI and SLSTR sensors on board Sentinel-3A and 3B
+* Bring a support to the calibration of the OLCI and SLSTR sensors aboard Sentinel-3A and 3B

 The processes for carrying out the project are:
-* Studies, Regular progress updates, Reports
+* Studies, points on regular advances, reports

 # Technical characteristics

 The solution key points are as follows:
-* Not applicable
+* Incommensurate